flowersteam/flowersteam.github.io/_posts/2021-03-03-vygotskia_rl.md

 Language can also be used as a tool to solve problems.
 Piaget first described that two-to-seven-year old children often use private speech or self-talk to describe their on-going activities and organize themselves, but thought this was a sign of cognitive immaturity [[Piaget, 1923](https://newlearningonline.com/literacies/chapter-14/piaget-on-the-language-and-thought-of-the-child)].
 Vygotsky, Berk and others showed that private speech was instrumental to the ability of children to reason and solve tasks: the harder the task, the more intensively children used it for planning [[Vygotsky, 1934](https://mitpress.mit.edu/books/thought-and-language), [Berk, 1994](https://www.scientificamerican.com/article/why-children-talk-to-themselves/)].
-Far from being left behind as children grow up, Vygotsky showed that private speech is internalized to become inner speech, the little voice in your head [[Vygotsky, 1934](https://mitpress.mit.edu/books/thought-and-language) and [Kohlberg, 1968](https://www.jstor.org/stable/1126979?origin=crossref)].
+Far from being left behind as children grow up, Vygotsky showed that private speech is internalized to become inner speech, the little voice in your head [[Vygotsky, 1934](https://mitpress.mit.edu/books/thought-and-language) and [Kohlberg et. al., 1968](https://www.jstor.org/stable/1126979?origin=crossref)].
 Children that cannot formulate sentences like “at the left of the blue wall” show decreased spatial orientation capacities in such contexts compared to children who can.
 Interfering with adults' inner speech by asking them to repeat sentences also hinders their ability to orient spatially [[Hermer-Vazquez et al. 2001](https://www.researchgate.net/profile/Linda-Hermer-2/publication/12165254_Language_space_and_the_development_of_cognitive_flexibility_in_humans_The_case_of_two_spatial_memory_tasks/links/5c2e1ecba6fdccd6b58f7d23/Language-space-and-the-development-of-cognitive-flexibility-in-humans-The-case-of-two-spatial-memory-tasks.pdf)].

 Because language is---at least partially---compositional, we can immediately generalize and understand sentences that we never heard before.
 This is called *systematic generalization*: the ability to automatically transfer the meaning of a few thoughts into a myriad of other thoughts [[Fodor and Pylyshyn, 1988](https://uh.edu/~garson/F&P1.PDF)].
 Compositionality also underlies the reverse process: *language productivity* [[Chomsky, 1957](http://217.64.17.124:8080/xmlui/bitstream/handle/123456789/557/syntactic_structures%20(1).pdf?sequence=1)].
 If words and ideas are like lego blocks, we can combine them recursively in infinite ways to form an infinite space of sentences and thoughts.
 This mechanism powers the imagination of new ideas and concepts that underlies many of the high-level cognitive abilities of humans.
 While our language productivity helps us generate new concepts like *"an elephant skiing on a lava flow"*, systematic generalization lets us understand them.